Taipei for Digital Nomads

 There are no washing facilities in the room, but there's a washer and dryer shared by the rooms on the sixth floor.
 The washer is free with detergent provided, the dryer costs NT$50 (you need 5x NT$10 coins).
 As there's a clothes horse in the room, unless you're in a rush you're not going to need the dryer.

 The location of the room is pretty awesome.
 A PX Mart supermarket is literally just across the street, with a YouBike dock being similarly close.
 Xingtian Temple MRT station is about a five minute walk from the room.
-There are a couple of fruit shops less than ten minutes walking from the room, and a limited amount of vegan food available nearby.
-When I wanted to run I'd grab a YouBike from outside the room, cycle for ten minutes and drop it opposite the Fine Arts Park, then walk to the river from there.
+There are a couple of fruit shops less than ten minutes walk away, and a limited amount of vegan food available nearby.
+When I wanted to run I'd grab a YouBike from outside the room, cycle for ten minutes and drop it opposite the Fine Arts Park, then walk to the riverside from there.

 Considering staying here was a last minute decision I was pretty happy with how it turned out - in many ways it's a really nice room.
 Just be aware that the sanctity of your stay will be determined by the bedtime and the thoughtfulness of the people in the adjacent rooms.
 If you're unlucky enough to have noisy neighbours that stay up late each night, you're probably not going to have a good time.